 Why we work there

-Kaloko Trust works with local partners and communities to improve access to enough food, water, health, education and income for some of the world’s most vulnerable people, through effective, appropriate and sustainable development projects.
+Care Provider Foundation (previously Kaloko Trust Zambia) works with local partners and communities to improve access to enough food, water, health, education and income for some of the world’s most vulnerable people, through effective, appropriate and sustainable development projects.

 Zambia, unlike most of its neighbours, has managed to avoid the war and upheaval that has marked much of Africa’s post-colonial history, earning itself a reputation for political stability.
 The landlocked country has experienced rapid economic growth over the last decade as Africa’s second largest copper producer after the DR Congo.
 But its over-reliance on copper has made it vulnerable to falling commodity prices.
 Zambia also has one of the world’s fastest growing populations with the UN projecting that its population will triple by 2050.
 But economic growth and massive Chinese investment have failed to improve the lives of most Zambians, with two-thirds still living in poverty.

 Population: 16.5 million

 Area: 290,586 sq miles

 Languages: English, Bemba, Lozi, Njanga, Tonga

 Life expectancy: 59 years (men) 64 years (women)